Sanders' wing of the party terrifies moderate Dems. Here's how they plan to stop it.

 "We will be a permanent minority party in this country," said Iowa state Sen. Jeff Danielson, a firefighter who represents an area that saw one of the biggest swings from Barack Obama to Trump during the 2016 election.

-Single-payer, government-run healthcare may be a popular party plank in New York City, where Ocascio-Cortez, a Democratic Socialist, recently won a high-profile primary, Danielson said, adding, "But it does not work in the rest of America...and I’m tired of losing."
+Single-payer, government-run health care may be a popular party plank in New York City, where Ocascio-Cortez, a Democratic Socialist, recently won a high-profile primary, Danielson said, but added, "it does not work in the rest of America ... and I’m tired of losing."

 Moderates said they feel they're being drowned out by louder voices on the left.